Minyambuta

-The Minjambuta were an Indigenous Australian tribe of northern Victoria.
+The Minjambuta, also known as the Mogullumbidj, were an Indigenous Australian tribe of northern Victoria.

 Language

-R. H. Mathews described their language as close to Dhudhuroa, indeed as a dialect of that tongue, but this conflicts with other reports.
+R. H. Mathews described their language as close to Dhudhuroa, indeed as a dialect of that tongue.
+Though this conflicts with other reports, the identification is now considered almost certain.

 Country

 The Minjambuta's tribal lands spread through some 2,400 mi2 over the upper reaches of the Buffalo, King, Ovens, and Broken rivers east of Violet Town.
 They extended southwards to the Dividing Range.
 These boundaries and their extension were established by Norman Tindale on the basis of inferences: he deduced their area by exclusion after the adjacent tribal areas were determined and the gap not covered was then assigned to the Minjambuta.
 The Dhudhuroa boundary lay to the northeast, the Jaitmathang to their east.

 Social life

 Very little is known of this tribe, and what little knowledge has been transmitted comes from the records preserved by the early ethnographer R. H. Mathews in 1904.
 The Minjambuta social organisation appears to share more similarities with those of the tribes to their south, and their Wonggoa initiation is thought to be alluded by Mathews when he included the following material without specifying the Minjambuta, but, contextually, according to Tindale, it would apply to them: